auth0/Guardian.Android/README.md

 Android API level 15+ is required in order to use Guardian.

+## Before getting started

+This SDK allows you to integrate Auth0's Guardian multifactor service in your own app, transforming it in the second factor itself.

+For this to work you have to configure your tenant's Guardian service with your push notification settings, otherwise you would not receive any push notifications.
+Please read the [docs](https://auth0.com/docs/multifactor-authentication/guardian) about how you can accomplish that.

 ##Install

 GuardianSDK is available both in [Maven Central](http://search.maven.org) and